For contracts with a date on or after 20 September 2019:

 (vii) anything occurs in relation to the party which is (under the laws of any applicable jurisdiction) analogous to any of the events just described.

 9.2 Upon an event listed under clause 9.1, the Seller shall also have the right to, as the case may be:

-(a) suspend or withhold any future shipments until the event listed under clause 9.1 has been corrected;
+(a) suspend or withhold any current or future shipments until the event listed under clause 9.1 has been corrected;

 (c) obtain from the Buyer any other losses or damages, including reasonable attorney’s fees but excluding any other indirect, incidental, consequential, special, exemplary or punitive damages, incurred in connection with the event listed under clause 9.1;